009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 * **PyAudio**
  &rightarrow;  for usage of audio input and output

 Pyaudio is a Python link for PortAudio, a cross-platform audio input and output library.
 This basically means that we can use Pyaudio to record and play audio across all platforms and operating systems, such as Windows, Mac and Linux.
+We added the illustration below to make the process clearer.

 ![grafik](https://user-images.githubusercontent.com/83067202/124469715-fe889c80-dd9a-11eb-84d3-fbd0e0d544b0.png)

-* **spacy**
+* **spaCy**
-  &rightarrow; natural language processing
+  &rightarrow; Natural Language Processing (NLP)

-spaCy is a huge library with many functions.
-Below we list a few of these function as an overview.
+spaCy is a huge library with many functions and it very important for our speech assistant to "understand" our spoken words.
+Below we list a few of the functions as an overview.
 It is a open source library for Natural Language Processing (NLP) in Python.
 Natural Language Processing captures natural language and texts and processes them with the help of algorithms and other rules.

 <img width="515" alt="image" src="https://user-images.githubusercontent.com/83068247/123808167-cb549200-d8f0-11eb-9878-4093c406b6f1.png">

-The goal of natural language processing is to make language and texts understandable for computers in order to operate or control them by speech.
+The goal of Natural Language Processing is to make language and texts understandable for computers in order to operate or control them by speech.
 To extract meaning from speech or texts, it is necessary to understand not only individual words, but also entire sentences, contexts or topics.

 Natural Language Processing starts with tokenisation.
 In this step, the text is divided into tokens.
 Tokens are words, spaces or punctuation marks.
 There are models with their own tokenisation rules for each language.